Acerx-AMJ/Sandbox-2D/README.md

 - [License](#license)

 ## Features
-- Build and destroy blocks, switch blocks by pressing E.
+- Build and destroy blocks, switch blocks by pressing E/Q and pick a block by middle clicking.
 - Water and sand physics.
+- Player controller.

 ## Installation